evaesteban/IDD-Fa19-Lab6/README.md

 # ChatBot

-*A lab report by John Q. Student*
+*A lab report by Eva Pilar Esteban Velasco*

-## In this Report

-To submit your lab, fork [this repository](https://github.com/FAR-Lab/IDD-Fa18-Lab6).
-You'll need to upload any code you change into your fork, as well as upload a video of a friend or classmate using your chatbot.

 ## Make the ChatBot your own